16 Project Established

 We are collecting water samples from all of our wetland sites.
 From this we can set baselines and gain further understanding of how constructed wetlands establish and function over time in the Wet Tropics.

-A “wall” bioreactor was installed late last year.
+A “wall” bioreactor was installed in 2018.
 They are challenging to monitor as ground water is extremely complex, so the team has been working hard to get water samples and hydrology data, which will help us get baseline data and to better understand how the groundwater behaves at the site.

 Monitoring consists of the use of piezometers to record water levels and take groundwater samples once a week.
 Literature shows that bioreactors take several months to settle in, so next year’s wet season sampling data will show us how an established bioreactor functions in the Wet Tropics.